josh091223444/potential-sniffle/README.md

 2) make sure to make a comment if there are any issues discovered in the code
 3) give issues their correct tags
 4) Dont merege two request without notifying me about it
+# Instilation

+To work on this project you will need to make sure that you are using the following

+ - Framework: Bootstrap
+ - programming language: Python